42videobricks/42videobricks-php-client/docs/Api/VideosApi.md

 Single file upload intialization

-Get a single signed url to upload a file Once the video is uploaded, do not forget to call the single upload finalize  File formats currently supported: avi, mov, mp4, mpeg, mpg, mxf, ts.
-New video file is replacing previous video file.
+Retrieve a signed URL for uploading a video file.
+After uploading, you must finalize the upload process.
+Supported formats: avi, mov, mp4, mpeg, mpg, mxf, ts.
+Uploading a new file replaces the existing one.

 ### Example